benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==
+= 0.6.1 =
+* widget size can now be set (3 sizes available, to be specified for each widget individually)
+* admin-page now contains links to most recent info (blogposts) on WP YouTube Lyte (and optionally WordPress and Web Technology in general) using [the excellent jQuery-plugin zrssfeed](http://www.zazar.net/developers/zrssfeed/)
+* bugfix: removed CDATA-wrapper from javascript as WordPress turned ]]> into ]]&lt; which broke the html (which in turn broke syndication in planets)

 = 0.6.0 =
 * There now is a WP-YouTube-Lyte widget which you can add to your sidebar (see under "Appearance"->"Widgets"), as requested by the fabulous [fruityoaty](http://fruityoaty.com/)
 * The thumbnail is now stretched to use as much of the player as possible (thanks to css3's background-size:contain directive, which works in [all bleeding edge browsers](http://www.quirksmode.org/css/background.html#t012))